-The number of minima and transition states (Min and Ts), as well as the loss associated
+The number of minima and transition states (Min and Ts), as well as the loss associated with the training global minimum (Gmin Loss), are shown in tables 1 and 2.
+All training set distributions are available in the SI.

-We found that, on average, the number of local minima and transition states increased with the percentage of mislabelled data for both datasets (Tables I-II).
+We found that, on average, the number of local minima and transition states increased with the percentage of mislabelled data for both datasets (tables 1 and 2).
 This observation suggests that a larger number of local minima reflect many competing values for the parameters of the model, and thus produce higher uncertainty in the statistical fit.
 Based on this reasoning, it is unsurprising that noisier datasets lead to greater uncertainty in fitting the training data.
-The loss value of the global minimum also increased with the percentage of mislabelled data (Tables I-II).
+The loss value of the global minimum also increased with the percentage of mislabelled data (tables 1 and 2).